Introduction

 Medica

 A basic AoE healing spell that heals all allies within 15y for 400p.
 It is outclassed by pretty much all of your other GCD AoE healing options and will be rarely used at level cap content.
-It is only used when your party needs extra healing right now and a) Medica II is already applied, b) you cannot use Afflatus Rapture and c) Cure III is also not an option either due to party positioning or lack of MP.
+It is only used when your party needs extra healing right now and a) Medica III is already applied, b) you cannot use Afflatus Rapture and c) Cure III is also not an option either due to party positioning or lack of MP.

-Medica II
+Medica III

 Heals all allies within 20y for 250p and applies a 15s regen of 150p per tick, totaling 1000p healing over its full duration.
 It is your most powerful AoE healing option provided that you can afford to wait out all its ticks.
 With one tick, it already breaks even with Medica in healing and surpasses Medica with just two ticks.
 It also offers 5y of additional range compared to most AoE healing spells, making it easier for you to hit party members that may be spread out for mechanics.